Elm8116/mlops-example-for-virtual-rpi/README.md

    * The models are served with [Triton Inference Server with Arm NN backend](https://gitlab.com/arm-research/smarter/armnn_tflite_backend) to accelerate inference
 3. Run Unittest to test Flask server by checking if it is retuning 200 status code
 4. Login to Docker Hub and Push image
-5. Deploy the application on virtual raspberry pi
+5. Deploy the application on virtual Raspberry Pi

 ### Prerequisites